rust-lang/blog.rust-lang.org/posts/2022-02-21-rust-analyzer-joins-rust-org.md

 We have an exciting announcement to make!
 The [rust-analyzer](https://rust-analyzer.github.io) project, a new implementation of the Language Server Protocol (LSP) for Rust, is now officially a part of the wider Rust organization! :tada:

-We want to start by thanking everyone who has gotten us this far from contributors, to sponsors, to all the users of rust-analyzer in the Rust community.
+We want to start by thanking everyone who has gotten us this far, from contributors, to sponsors, to all the users of rust-analyzer in the Rust community.
 We could not have done this without you.

 The immediate impact of this organizational change is limited -- nothing changes for rust-analyzer users or contributors.
 However, this change unblocks technical work to make rust-analyzer the officially recommended language server for Rust in the near future.